joeyvanlierop/Boids/README.md

 ## About The Project

-Developed by Craig Reynolds in 1986, boids are a form of artificial life that mimic the flocking behaviour of birds.
-Boids are able to form beautiful, mesmerizing patterns by following these three rules:
+Developed by Craig Reynolds in 1986, boids are a form of artificial life that mimic the flocking model.behaviour of birds.
+Boids are able to form beautiful, mesmerizing patterns by following these three model.behaviour.rules:
 - Separation: Steer to avoid crowding local flockmates
 - Alignment: Steer towards the average heading of local flockmates
 - Cohesion: Steer to move towards the average position (center of mass) of local flockmates